-- 192 units of course credit (minimum); - all required courses (unless you exempt them); - required summer internship (minimum 10 weeks or 300 hours); - capstone project (18 units) or independent thesis (24 units); - 30 units of security elective courses; - 24 units of general elective courses if pursuing the capstone project option or 18 units of general electives if you choose the thesis option; and - all other standards for graduation, including meeting a minimum grade point average of 3.0.
+- 192 units of course credit (minimum); - all required courses (unless you exempt them); - required summer internship (minimum 300 hours); - capstone project (18 units) or independent thesis (24 units); - 30 units of security elective courses; - 24 units of general elective courses if pursuing the capstone project option or 18 units of general electives if you choose the thesis option; and - all other standards for graduation, including meeting a minimum grade point average of 3.0.

-1.2 Required Courses
+4.2.
+Required Courses